AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 **Reporting**

 * A few new columns will get added to the 'Learner Transcript' and 'Content Report' structures to incorporate the new feature of embedding of paths within paths.
-This may impact integration code that you may have written to export this data to your custom data warehouse/DB outside Prime.
+This may impact integration code that you may have written to export this data to your custom data warehouse/DB outside Learning Manager.
 This information is communicated in the table provided in earlier communication.

 **Accounts using Headless LMS**

 **Learners**

 * There is no change for your learners, unless you make changes to your headless LMS implementation, as the APIs on which you have built your headless interface will not be changing.
 * If you do start using the extended features of Learning Paths by creating new Learning Paths, however you will have to make changes to the headless LMS implementation to reflect those on your learner app.
-The Prime APIs will allow you to do that.
+The Learning Manager APIs will allow you to do that.

 **Authors and Admins**